iblancasa/kiali-tracing-tutorial/steps/01-infrastructure.md

 ## Kiali

+[Kiali](https://kiali.io/) is an open-source observability console for Istio service mesh, providing a visual interface to manage and monitor microservices within the mesh.
+It offers detailed insights into the structure, health, and performance of the microservices, allowing users to visualize service interactions, traffic flow, and dependencies.
+Kiali integrates with other observability tools like Jaeger for tracing and Prometheus for metrics, enabling comprehensive monitoring and debugging capabilities.
+It also provides features for validating Istio configurations, identifying potential issues, and facilitating the efficient operation and troubleshooting of microservices in a service mesh environment.

 > [!WARNING]
 > Note we're not using the [Kiali addon](https://istio.io/latest/docs/ops/integrations/kiali/) for Istio because tracing is disabled in this integration.

 You can deploy your Kiali instance with this command:

 ```sh
 $ kubectl apply -f infra/kiali.yaml